apenella/go-ansible/README.md

 )
 ```

-In the example above, _transformers_ such as `Prepend` and `LogFormat` are applied to each line of command output, allowing for customization and formatting according to the specified requirements.

 ###### JSONStdoutCallbackResults struct

 The `JSONStdoutCallbackResults` struct, located in the `github.com/apenella/go-ansible/pkg/execute/result/json` package, is designed to handle the output of command execution when using the `JSON` stdout callback method.
-It implements the [ResultsOutputer](#resultsoutputer-interface) interface, providing functionality to parse and manipulate JSON-formatted output from Ansible commands.
+It implements the [ResultsOutputer](#resultsoutputer-interface) interface, providing functionality to parse and manipulate _JSON-formatted_ output from _Ansible_ commands.

 The package also includes the `ParseJSONResultsStream` function, which decodes the `JSON` output into an `AnsiblePlaybookJSONResults` data structure.
 This structure can be further manipulated to format the `JSON` output according to specific requirements.
 The expected `JSON` schema from _Ansible_ output is defined in the [json.py](https://github.com/ansible/ansible/blob/v2.9.11/lib/ansible/plugins/callback/json.py) file within the _Ansible_ repository.

 When creating a new instance of `JSONStdoutCallbackResults`, you can specify a list of [transformers](#transformer-functions) to be applied to the output.
 These transformers enrich or update the output as needed.
 By default, the `JSONStdoutCallbackResults` struct applies the `IgnoreMessage` transformer to ignore any `non-JSON` lines defined in the `skipPatterns` array.

+Here you have the `skipPatterns` definition within the `JSONStdoutCallbackResults` code:

 ```go
 skipPatterns := []string{